CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Output Feedback

 The key variables with output-feedback are shown in Fig. \ref{fig:outputFdbk_CO2_keyVariables}.
 In particular, $\lambda(0)$ is negative in contrast with the case of full-state feedback since, as discussed above, the control input $u(0)$ is more than 4 times smaller.
-Analogously to the case of full-state feedback, $\lambda(t)$, $\phi_{1}(t)$, and $\phi_{\text{nz}}(t)$ converge to zero, while the tropospheric temperature converges to 133 °C in approximately 16.4 years.
-In contrast, the emissivity $\epsilon(t)$ has a different response in the full-state setting compared to the output-feedback setting.
+As in the case of full-state feedback, $\lambda(t)$, $\phi_{1}(t)$, and $\phi_{\text{nz}}(t)$ converge to zero, while the tropospheric temperature behaves analogously to the case of full-state feedback discussed in Section \ref{sub:FullState-CO2case}.
+In contrast, the emissivity $\epsilon(t)$ has a different response in the full-state case compared to the output-feedback case.